FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.2/Module 3 Lab.md

 ![Attribute Table and Data Dictionary](figures/Attribute_Table_and_Data_Dictionary.png "Attribute Table and Data Dictionary")

 #### Task 1.1 Using a Data Dictionary
-1. The data for this lab is located on the lab machine at: C:\GST102\Lab 3\Data.
+1. The data for this lab is located on the lab machine at: C:
+2. GST102/Lab 3/Data.
 2. Open QGIS Desktop 2.2.0.
 3. Click on the Browser tab.
 If the Browser tab is not enabled from the menu bar choose View -> Panels -> Browser.
 4. Browse to the Lab 3 Data folder, right click on the Data folder and choose Add as a Favourite.